 Here are some best practices for preventing, detecting, and responding to threats:

 Best practice: Increase the speed and scalability of your SIEM solution by using a cloud-based SIEM.

-Detail: Investigate the features and capabilities of Azure Sentinel and compare them with the capabilities of what you’re currently using on-premises.
-Consider adopting Azure Sentinel if it meets your organization’s SIEM requirements.
+Detail: Investigate the features and capabilities of Microsoft Sentinel and compare them with the capabilities of what you’re currently using on-premises.
+Consider adopting Microsoft Sentinel if it meets your organization’s SIEM requirements.

 Best practice: Find the most serious security vulnerabilities so you can prioritize investigation.

-Detail: Review your Azure secure score to see the recommendations resulting from the Azure policies and initiatives built into Azure Security Center.
+Detail: Review your Azure secure score to see the recommendations resulting from the Azure policies and initiatives built into Microsoft Defender for Cloud.
 These recommendations help address top risks like security updates, endpoint protection, encryption, security configurations, missing WAF, internet-connected VMs, and many more.